scaffold-digital/ionic-hardware-buttons/README.md

 Here's a quick example of how you can override the default back button behavior from within a view

 ```
-import { BackButton } from 'ionic-hardware-buttons';
+import { BackButton } from '@scaffold-digital/ionic-hardware-buttons';

 @Component({
     selector: 'page-home',